-Everything You Need to Know About Beverage Grade Carbon Dioxide in Bars, Breweries & Restaurants | Coldbreak
+Beverage Grade CO2: Everything You Need to Know in Bars, Breweries & Restaurants | Coldbreak

-What is Beverage Grade CO2?
+What is Beverage Grade Carbon Dioxide?

 There are a variety of grades of carbon dioxide, each with its own specific properties and uses.
-The most common grades are beverage grade, industrial grade, and medical grade. beverage grade carbon dioxide is a type of compressed gas that meets the requirements for use in food production, and where we will focus our attention for this article.
+The most common grades are beverage grade, industrial grade, and medical grade.
+Beverage grade carbon dioxide is a type of compressed gas that meets the requirements for use in food production, and where we will focus our attention for this article.
 It contains significantly less impurities than what is found in normal air, making it safe to consume as an ingredient or additive.

 Understanding the Basics of CO2